zrythm/zrythm/doc/user/contributing/intro.rst

   A plugin has :term:`parameters <Parameter>`.

-should be translated in Japanese as
+should be translated in French as

 .. code-block:: text

-  プラグインには :term:`パラメータ <Parameter>` があります。
+  Un plugin a des :term:`paramètres <Parameter>`.

 .. important::
   Please make sure you do not insert or remove